nickyiliwang0000/h/css/advanced-layouts.md

 </style>
 ```

-So 10px + 10px = 20px.
+So 10px +10px = 20px.
 65% - 20px = ?

 This is where it gets tricky - percentages are relative values.
-Because we're using a fluid layout, we have to do the math every time we wanted to resize the screen.
+Because we're using a fluid layout, we would have to do the math every time we wanted to resize the screen.

-### CSS calculations
+### CSS Calculations

 Luckily there is a CSS tool that allows us to resize things accordingly.
 We can use `calc()`, which does the math for us.
 We provide `calc()` as a value for a property and pass in the equation we want to be evaluated between the parentheses.